Sel-en-ium/CoBot-WillNotFinish/README.md

-# GameDailyTasks
+# JavaPractice
-To automate daily tasks for a game I like. :)

 Run in administrator mode.

-Run game in 1024x768 FullScreen Mode.
+Run program at 1024x768 resolution in FullScreen Mode.